NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

                cp -rf /contrib/Andrew.Penny/psurge_dev /lustre

-            .. rubric:: What is the command to get max nodes count on a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=59>`__\ ]
+- What is the command to get max nodes count on a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=59>`__\ ]
                :name: what-is-the-command-to-get-max-nodes-count-on-a-clusteredit